-When Is the Best Time To Prune A Cast Iron Plant?
+When Is the Best Time To Prune Cast Iron Plants?

-Cutting away damaged, dead and diseased limbs, stems, and leaves encourage lots of lush, new growth.
+Cutting away damaged, dead and diseased limbs, stems, and leaves encourage lots of lush, new growth maintaining evergreen leaves.

 If this happens, you can cut established plants all the way back to the ground and let them start over.

-The best time to do this is in the springtime, but if your plants are badly damaged during the autumn, you can cut them back, mulch over them, and wait until spring.
+The best time to do this is in the springtime, late February to early March, but if your plants are badly damaged during the autumn, you can cut them back, mulch over them, and wait until spring.

-It may take the cast iron plants a while to attain their full size, but they will grow back.
+It may take the cast iron plants a while for their leaves to come back, but they will grow back.